 There have been various studies showing that the L-Theanine benefits for depression are extensive.
 This supplement has proven itself to be a potent natural remedy to alleviate the effects of depression in the human mind.
 Chemical imbalances can often cause depression in the brain.
 Specifically, the short supply of vital brain chemicals and neurotransmitters which work to send “happy” signals to and from the brain.

 As previously mentioned, L-Theanine helps the brain to produce GABA and glycine which reduces anxiety and stress signals in the brain.
-It also serves as a useful sleep aid by creating a state of relaxation, though, it is not considered a sedative.
+It also serves as a useful natural sleep aid by creating a state of relaxation, though, it is not considered a sedative.
 Since sleep deprivation can cause all sorts of issues, L-Theanine is proactive in a sense, because it can help you get a better night’s sleep.
 This effect is a primary reason why L-Theanine is one of the best alternatives to Adderall.

 Taking L-Theanine for depression can also cause an increase in alpha brain wave activity.
 This increase assists in creating a sense of tranquility and relaxation, making it an effective natural antidepressant.
 Increasing levels of dopamine in the brain is a major factor in curing the effects of depression.
 Dopamine is the most important brain chemical used to produce positive moods.
 A lack of dopamine results in having a lack of good feeling producing neurotransmitters.
 There have been a handful animal studies performed demonstrating that a daily dose of L-Theanine can have a strong antidepressant effect.